codemogroup/road-segment-color-ranges/README.md

 # road-segment-color-ranges

 ### for IRI
-insert into iroads (key,value) values ("iri-ranges",{"dataType":"color_range","for":"iri", "ranges": {
+insert into iroads (key,value) values ("iri-ranges",{"dataType":"color_range","rangeFor":"iri", "ranges": {
     "r0": {
       "from": 0,
       "to": 2